edwin/infinispan-14-replace-with-version/readme.md

-# Infinispan 14 and replaceWithVersion
+# Infinispan 6.3.1 and replaceWithVersion

 ## About
-Java project to simulate `replaceWithVersion` on Red Hat Datagrid 6.5.1.
+Java project to simulate `replaceWithVersion` on Red Hat Datagrid 6.5.1 (Infinispan 6.3.1).

 ## Cache Configuration
 ```xml